vrjordant/pickt/README.md

  * **MoveUp**: All photos that win in their respective locations will move up to the next level (Example: Local -> State, State -> Regional, Regional -> National, then National Winner(s) for the current National pool will be chosen.)
 If more than one post has the same number of highest votes, then they will both move up to the next level.
  * **Change Topic**: Enter a new topic for the day!
 This will change the current topic for local so users will have to enter a photo for the new topic.
 Ideally done in conjunction with MoveUp.

+## Running as User:
+* Sign up as a new user (only alphanumeric characters allowed)
+* Upload pictures at the top of the feed!
+* Vote on pictures in areas pertaining to you!
+You only get 5 votes per area (local, state, regional, national)
+ * You can only vote in your local area, your state, your region, then your nation
+ * The votes get reset after admin calls move-up!
+* Profile contains all the photos you've posted and metrics on the number of votes and victories you have!